-Dr. David Gotz is an Associate Professor of Information Science in the School of Information and Library Science (SILS) at the University of North Carolina at Chapel Hill.
-He leads the Visual Analysis and Communications Lab (VACLab) where he conducts research related to the study and development of visual methods for information analysis and communication.
-He also has a courtesy appointment in Computer Science and serves as the Assistant Director for the Carolina Health Informatics Program.
+Dr. David Gotz is Frances Carroll McColl Term Professor of Information Science in the School of Information and Library Science (SILS) at the University of North Carolina at Chapel Hill.
+Dr. Gotz leads the Visual Analysis and Communications Lab (VACLab) where he conducts research related to the study and development of visual methods for information analysis and communication.
+He also has a courtesy appointment in Computer Science and serves as the Director for UNC’s Certificate in Applied Data Science (CADs) Program.

 Dr. Gotz’s research has been published in leading scientific journals and conferences, and has been funded by organizations such as NSF, NIH, DOD, and various industry partners.
 His work has resulted in numerious patents, and has been recognized with both scientific and industry awards.
 Dr. Gotz is also co-founder and past chair of the Visual Analytics in Healthcare Workshop (VAHC), a co-founder and past chair of the AMIA Visual Analytics Working Group, and an associate editor for IEEE Transactions on Visualization and Computer Graphics.